tensorly/viz/paper/paper.md

 # Introduction

-Multi-way data, also known as tensor data or data cubes occur in many applications, such as text mining [@bader2008discussion], neuroscience [@andersen2004structure] and chemical analysis [@bro1997parafac].
-Uncovering the meaningful patterns within such data can provide crucial insights about the data source and tensor decompositions have proven an effective tool for this task.
-In particular, the PARAFAC model (also known as CANDECOMP/PARAFAC, or CP, and the canonical polyadic decomposition, or CPD), has shown great promise for extracting interpretable components.
+Multi-way data, also known as tensor data or data cubes, occur in many applications, such as text mining [@bader2008discussion], neuroscience [@andersen2004structure] and chemical analysis [@bro1997parafac].
+Uncovering the meaningful patterns within such data can provide crucial insights into the data source, and tensor decompositions have proven an effective tool for this task.
+In particular, the PARAFAC model, also known as CANDECOMP/PARAFAC (CP) or the canonical polyadic decomposition (CPD), has shown great promise for extracting interpretable components.
 PARAFAC has, for example, extracted topics from an email corpus [@bader2008discussion] and chemical spectra from fluorescence spectroscopy data [@bro1997parafac].
-For a thorough introduction to tensor methods we refer the reader to [@kolda2009tensor] and [@bro1997parafac].
+For a thorough introduction to tensor methods, we refer the reader to [@kolda2009tensor] and [@bro1997parafac].
 The goal of TensorLy-Visualisation (TLViz) is to provide utilities for analysing, visualising and working with tensor decompositions for data analysis in Python.

 # Statement of need

 Python has become a language of choice for data science for both industrial and academic research.
 Open source tools, such as scikit-learn [@pedregosa2011scikit] and Pandas [@mckinney-proc-scipy-2010] have made a variety of machine learning methods accessible within Python.
 Recently, TensorLy has also made tensor methods available in Python [@kossaifi2016tensorly], providing seamless integration of multi-way data mining methods within the python scientific environment.
-However, while TensorLy is an open-source community-driven package for calculating tensor decompositions, it does not include tools for analysing or visualising the tensor decomposition models.
+However, while TensorLy is an open-source, community-driven package for calculating tensor decompositions, it does not include tools for analysing or visualising the tensor decomposition models.
 Because tensor decompositions provide powerful tools to extract insight from multi-way data, effective visualisations are crucial as they are needed to communicate this insight.
 Furthermore, visualisation and evaluation are essential steps in the multi-way analysis pipeline — without tools for these steps, we cannot find suitable models.

 There is, to our knowledge, no free open source software (FOSS) that facilitates all these steps.
 For MATLAB, some tools cover part of this scope, such as Tensor Toolbox (which provides some model evaluation) [@osti_1230898] or the N-Way toolbox [@andersson2000n].
 PLSToolbox covers most of our scope, but it is a closed source commercial software.
 There is, therefore, a growing need for FOSS tools for the visualisation and evaluation of tensor decompositions.